How To Use The Train In China

 China’s trains generally fit into two categories:

-1. High-speed or Bullet Trains (G, D and C trains) – These are the white aerodynamic style that you will see all over the country.
+These are the white aerodynamic style that you will see all over the country.
 They can reach speeds of 350 km/h to cover a lot of distance quickly.
-They are modern and futuristic inside and one of the best ways to get up and down the country.
+They are modern and futuristic inside, and one of the best ways to get around the country.

-For shorter distances like Beijing to Shanghai, I would always choose the high-speed train as from door to door it can work out quicker than flying.
-For destinations further afield then you need to weigh up how long you would want to spend on the train and if it is worth a day of travel etc.
+For shorter distances like Beijing to Shanghai, I would always choose the high-speed train, as from door to door it can work out quicker than flying.
+For destinations further afield, you need to weigh up how long you would want to spend on the train and if it is worth a day of travel, etc.

-The seats are a bit different on these trains so check your booking as many are also overnight trains so you might book a bunk instead of a seat or visa versa.
+The seats are a bit different on these trains, so check your booking.
+As many are also overnight or sleeper trains you might book a bunk instead of a seat or vice versa.

 Which seats to book?

-2nd class seats – These are the cheapest options on a HST but don’t let that fool you they are actually pretty roomy.
+These are the cheapest options on an HST, but don’t let that fool you, they are actually pretty roomy.
 You have a lot more space than you would on a flight.
-The seats recline, they are pretty comfy and you have plenty of legroom.
-Everyone has a table and there are charging points underneath the seats.
+The seats recline, they are pretty comfy, and you have plenty of legroom.
+Everyone has a table, and there are charging points underneath the seats.

-There is usually a Western-style toilet and squat-style at the end of each carriage as well as a sink and access to a hot water tap – perfect for some instant noodles.
+There is usually a Western-style toilet and a squat-style toilet at the end of each carriage, as well as a sink and access to a hot water tap – perfect for some instant noodles.

 We have tested out the 1st class seats on shorter journeys where the price wasn’t too high.
 They do make for a nicer journey if you can afford it but honestly, the 2nd class seats feel like an upgrade to any flight, so for me, they are enough.

-Business Class Seats – These are the nicest seats you can get on the HST.
+These are the nicest seats you can get on the HST.
 They are equivalent to a first-class/business-class seat on a plane.
-The seats are really big and comfy and recline all the way back so you can lie down.
+The seats are really big and comfy, and recline all the way back so you can lie down.

-Overnight D Soft Sleeper - These look pretty cool.
+These look pretty cool.
 They are a bit of an upgrade to the regular sleeper train cabins.
-The carriage is open and the berths are arranged in twos like bunks on either side of the carriage parallel to the corridor.
-Whilst they are open in the carriage each bunk seems quite private.
+The carriage is open, and the berths are arranged in twos like bunks on either side of the carriage parallel to the corridor.
+Whilst they open into the carriage, each bunk seems quite private.
 You have a curtain to pull shut, and each bunk comes with a small table, reading light and power socket.
 You can store luggage underneath the bottom berth.

 As with any overnight train, I would highly recommend earplugs and an eye mask to try and get a good night’s sleep.